 We want to be able to determine a set of features that can be used to describe each printer uniquely by observing an example of the output of the printer.
 We will treat the output scanned document as an "image" and use image analysis tools to determine the features that characterize the printer.
 We will accomplish this by extracting features from individual printed characters, in particular an "e".
 Each character is very small, about 180x160 pixels and is non-convex, so it is difficult to perform any meaningful filtering operations in either the pixel or transform domain if we are interested only in the printed region of each character.
-As described in Section 2, the printed areas of the document have fluctuations which can be viewed as texture.
-To model the texture we used graylevel co-occurrence texture features as described in^{18, 19} as well as two pixel based features.
+The banding phenomenon introduces a periodic graylevel fluctuation in the printed character in the process direction.
+These variations can be modelled as textures in the character.[12]
+To model the texture we used graylevel co-occurrence texture features as described in [12, 13] as well as two pixel based features.

-Graylevel co-occurrence texture features assume that the texture information in an image is contained in the overall spatial relationships among the pixels in the image.18 This is done by first determining the Graylevel Co-occurrence Matrix (GLCM).
+Graylevel co-occurrence texture features assume that the texture information in an image is contained in the overall spatial relationships among the pixels in the image.[12]
+This is done by first determining the Graylevel Co-occurrence Matrix (GLCM).
 This is an estimate of the second order probability density function of the pixels in the image.
 The features are then statistics obtained from the GLCM.

-We assume that the texture in a document is predominantly in the process direction.14 Figure 4 shows an idealized character, Img(i, j), from which features are extracted.
+We assume that the texture in a document is predominantly in the process direction due to the banding signal.
+Figure 2 shows an idealized character, Img(i, j), from which features are extracted.
 The region of interest (ROI) is the set of all pixels within the printed area of the character.
-The determination of this region involves morphological filtering and is discussed in.11
+The determination of this region involves morphological filtering and is discussed in [8].